kmille/deezer-downloader/README.md

 ncmpcpp -h 127.0.0.1 # try the mpd client
 ```

+### Docker

+There is a docker-compose file in the docker directory.
+Before using it execute `chmod 777 docker/downloads` as the container runs as a non root user .
+The `downloads` directory is the volume the container uses for the downloads.
+You also have to supply a valid Deezer cookie in the docker-compose file as environment variable.

 ### Deployment

 ```bash
 apt-get update -q
 apt-get install -qy vim tmux git gcc ffmpeg